ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-bank-payment-gateway-for-woocommerce--v2-2--resurs-checkout---simplified-flow/hooks-filters.md

 ---

 # Hooks/filters v2.2 (and core tweaks)
-Created by Thomas Tornevall, last modified on 2022-04-07
 - [Filter: Sending storeId into the payload](#filter-sending-storeid-into-the-payload)
 - [Filter: Handling of payment methods prefix